preethaml7/gold-silver-price-telegram-bot/README.md

 SpringBoot application that scrapes gold and silver price from a website and sends a telegram message at the scheduled time.

--- Sample Telegram Message can be found in the repository with filename 'telegram-msg.jpg'

 Instructions on how to run the application are below:

 1) Add telegram token and chat-id in the application.yml file